Koby Clemens: Draft and minor leagues

 Clemens converted to play as a catcher and played for the Corpus Christi Hooks in the Double-A Texas League.
 In June 2009, he returned to play with the Lancaster JetHawks of the Class A-Advanced California League in the roles of a catcher and designated hitter.
 In 2010, he again played for Corpus Christi, then played with the Peoria Javelinas in the Arizona Fall League.
 In 2011, Clemens was with the Houston Astros' Triple-A affiliate, the Oklahoma City RedHawks of the Pacific Coast League, as their first baseman.

 Clemens started playing at the Puerto Rico Baseball League with the Mayagüez Indians as a first baseman in the fall of 2011.
 However, he abandoned the team abruptly on November 10, 2011.
 There were rumors his father persuaded him to leave the island because of the kidnapping of Washington Nationals catcher Wilson Ramos in Venezuela the day before.
 For abandoning the team with no reason given, Clemens was banned from playing baseball in the Caribbean Baseball Confederation.

 On February 9, 2012, Clemens signed a minor-league contract with the Toronto Blue Jays.
 During the 2012 season, he played for the Blue Jays' Double-A affiliate, the New Hampshire Fisher Cats of the Eastern League, and their Class A-Advanced team, the Dunedin Blue Jays of the Florida State League as a catcher, first baseman, third baseman, outfielder, and designated hitter.
 He was released at the end of the season.

 Clemens played one game for the Sugar Land Skeeters of the independent Atlantic League of Professional Baseball in 2012, then returned to the team for the 2013 and 2014 seasons.
 In 2014, he played a game as catcher during which his father pitched.
 He did not play professionally after 2014.

 Post-playing career

-In February 2015, Clemens was hired as a minor-league spring training instructor for the Astros farm system.
+In February 2015, Clemens was hired as a minor league spring training instructor for the Houston Astros' farm system.
 He also owns his own company, Koby Clemens Baseball Clinics, offering individual and private lessons.